adviserlabs/demos/README.md

 data for the over a long period, then does some analysis on the biggest winners/losers.
 Outputs charts so it actually looks like something.

+### Protein/Ligand Binding Affinities
+`biomedMolecularDynamicsSim.py` - Another AI-written simulation.
+Creates a bunch of proteins and ligands and then creates some mock data for binding affinity then generates charts and graphs.
+Data is written into a TSV in case we wanted to replace it with some actual data?

 ### MKL
 ./mklSampleProggy.py` - AI wrote this.
 Looks like it does a 500x500 matrix multiplication then 500x500 Eigen decomposition.